finsight/QUIKSharp/README.md

 Install & Usage
 ================

+The best way to use QUIK# is to build the project from the master branch.
+That will give you the latest features and bug fixes.

-Use NuGet to install QUIK# into your project.
+You may use NuGet to install the latest version of QUIK# into your project, but before verion 1.0 it may be unstable and miss some latest features from the master branch.

     PM> Install-Package QUIKSharp

 A folder `lua` with all required scritps will be added to your project.
 Start `QuikSharp.lua` script from QUIK and never stop it manually (it will be started automatically when QUIK starts).
-See unit tests for usage examples in C#.
+See demo applications and unit tests for usage examples in C#.

 Why use .NET for QUIK